Bereavement Support

 Content image

-The nursing team at Les Bourgs Hospice are still here to support you after your loved one has died.
+The nursing team at Les Bourgs Hospice are here to support you after your loved one has died.

 Different emotions you may feel may include; sadness, disbelief, shock, confusion and loneliness.
 You may feel anger, guilt and regret, but also maybe a sense of relief that the person is at peace now and the challenging demands of caring all over.
 It is ok and normal to feel like this.